AutoJenny/blog/docs/temp/llm_action_mvp_plan.md

 ## 6. Testing & Validation
 - [ ] Unit/integration tests for DB, API, service, and UI layers.
-- [ ] Test Action end-to-end from workflow page and Action details view.
+- [ ] Test Action end-to-end from workflow page and Action details view. *(REMOVED: Action Details view removed from /llm/actions as of 2025-05-27.
+Testing now handled elsewhere or pending redesign.)*
 - [ ] Validate diagnostics and error reporting.

 ---